 Who is Merson Law?

-Merson Law was founded by one of New York’s most prominent and recognized personal injury lawyers, Jordan Koel Merson.
+Merson Law was founded by one of New York’s most prominent and recognized birth injury lawyers, Jordan Koel Merson.

 Over his law career, Mr. Merson has built a stellar reputation representing birth injury law clients in New York who have suffered catastrophic injuries through no fault of their own.
 He has built a strong team of caring but aggressive birth injury lawyers at Merson Law; a team which has extensive experience litigating birth injury medical malpractice cases valued in excess of $1 million and much of their background includes prosecuting cases that have resolved for more than $10 million.

 Here are some of the birth injury law cases litigated by Jordan Merson and the lawyers of Merson Law*:

 - $17 million for failure to timely perform c-section on baby

 - $14.8 million for baby brain damaged when c-section was delayed